HuangYaowei/16-720B-Computer-Vision/README.md

 - HW4 - 3D Reconstruction
 - HW5 - Neural Networks for Recognition
 - HW6 - Multi-View 3D Reconstruction using Iterative Closest Point (Project)

+## CMU Academic Integrity Policy
+If you are currently enrolled in this course, please refer to Carnegie Mellon University Policy on Academic Integrity [here](https://www.cmu.edu/policies/student-and-student-life/academic-integrity.html) before referring to the any of the repository contents.